silverstripe/cwp/docs/en/01_Working_with_projects/13_Centralised_logging.md

 You can access Graylog using your CWP log-in at the following URL:
 [https://logs.cwp.govt.nz/](https://logs.cwp.govt.nz/).

+In order to gain access to these logs per Instance please raise a general support request with the [CWP service desk](https://www.cwp.govt.nz/service-desk/new-request/).

 We provide a stream for each instance environment.
 Streams are where you can view and query the stored logs.
 These include Apache, PHP, and any custom events that you want to log.